 Eliminate expensive Appian licenses using the the first low code, enterprise mobile stack.
 Use this stack to expose BPM semantics as web forms and type-safe data structures for native mobile apps.
 Lets take a look at how this extension works.

-The most difficult piece for enterprise mobile development is integrating sets of clients to your servers.
+Leverage our RMAD tools to expand your Spring Boot capabilities into full-stack, native mobility.
+A difficult piece for enterprise mobility is integrating sets of clients to your servers.
 So let’s leverage RMAD tools to extend server data structures to your native clients.
 This technique provides mind-blowing development efficiency — and allows you to affordably host your own native solutions instead of getting locked into other proprietary “low code” systems.

 Gartner says that demand for enterprise mobile apps will drastically outstrip our ability to deliver by 5x: http://www.gartner.com/newsroom/id/3076817